Author: Changming Wang I. Introduction According to current physics, a quantum [1] is the minimum amount of any physical entity (such ...

 III.
 The New Definition of A Quantum

-When matter with sharing-energy (Es) is forced out of its unity by sufficient external excess-energy (Ee ≥ Es) as a free particle with the Ee, it transfers the Ee as inertia-in-motion or heat (involved in an interaction), by pushing or bumping other particles while equalising their Ee.[5]
-After transferring all the Ee (Ee = 0), it returns or joins to a unity, pulling again with its Es or gravity.
+When matter with sharing-energy (Es) is pushed out of its unity by sufficient external excess-energy (Ee ≥ Es) as a free particle with the Ee, it transfers the Ee as inertia-in-motion or heat (involved in an interaction), by pushing or bumping other particles while equalising their Ee.
+[5] After transferring all the Ee (Ee = 0), it returns or joins to a unity, pulling again with its Es or gravity.

 That is, only a free particle is involved in an interaction with other particles by pushing with its Ee.